deannaturner/learn-continuous-integration/README.md

 1. What does the __runs-on__ string
 2. In `main.yml`, on which branch do the jest tests run when a push to main branch is made?

+The jest tests run on the main branch.

 3. In `main.yml`, on which branch do the jest tests run when a pull request is submitted to the deploy branch?

+The jest tests run on the deploy branch.

 Next, create a new workflow yml file that captures the following continuous integration requirement: